MSCA-LIKE/OpenScienceTrainingCourse/03_seminar2/readme.md

 | 1 | 1 | Nikola Vasiljevic |

 ## Format
-A 55-minute online discussion based around [this PDF](FAIR_R5.pdf), covering:
+A 55-minute online discussion based around [this presentation](FAIR_R5.pdf), covering:
 - The project lifecycle
 - FAIR data
-- The R5 principles
+- The R5 principles.

+See the [notes from the seminar](/notes/readme.md) for more information.

 ## Learning